OpenSourceEconomics/econ-project-templates/docs/src/getting_started.rst

   * `Git <https://git-scm.com/downloads>`_

+2. If you use Mac or Linux, open your terminal.
+If you use Windows, please open Windows Powershell.
+Pleae make sure that the path to your future project directory does not include any spaces or special characters.
+Further, you need to make sure that every program that is used in your project (Stata, R, Matlab, Latex Distributions, Anaconda) can be found on your *PATH*.
+That is, these need to be accessible from your shell.
+This is not always automatically true, in particular on Windows.
+In Windows, one has to oftentimes add the programs manually to the PATH environmental variable in the Advanced System Settings.
+How to exactly do that on windows see `here <https://www.computerhope.com/issues/ch000549.htm>`_ and on Mac see `here <http://hmgaudecker.github.io/econ-python-environment/paths.html#macos-adjust-slightly-for-linux>`_

-2. The template uses cookiecutter to enable personalized installations.
+3. The template uses cookiecutter to enable personalized installations.
 Before you start, install cookiecutter on your system.

   .. code-block:: bash